Pathoschild/smapi-mod-dump/source/NPC Adventures/docs/guide/experimental.md

 ## Current experimental features

-- **Fight over companion** This feature fixes the annoying request dialogue while you are fighting with a monster and companion is too near you.
-For enable set `FightThruCompanion` to `true` in experimental section in config file.
-- **Use harmony patch for event checks** This feature fixes some problems with SVE with the Marlon's invitation event.
-If you play this mod with SVE, it's recommended to enable this feature despite it'S experimental.
-For enable set `UseCheckForEventsPatch` to `true` in experimental section in config file.
+- **Swimsuits** This feature allows your companions to change to swimsuit if you enter to bathroom with them.
+This feature is experimental, because swimsuits are incomplete and still WIP.
+Some companions hasn't own swimsuits and enter the pool in their daily clothes.
+List of NPCs with own swimsuit: *Abigail, Alex, Haley, Emily, Sam*.
+For enable set `UseSwimsuits` to `true` in experimental section in config file.

 ## See also